liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/declarative-services.markdown

 [TOC levels=1-4]

-@product@'s OSGi framework registers objects as *services*.
+@sharepoint@'s OSGi framework registers objects as *services*.
 Each service offers functionality and can leverage functionality other services provide.
 The OSGi Services model supports a collaborative environment for objects.